aljoxo/Arisen/README.md

 #### Q: How do I change the bodyslide on my character/on NPCs?
 A: The list uses [AutoBody](https://www.nexusmods.com/skyrimspecialedition/mods/61321) instead of [OBody](https://www.nexusmods.com/skyrimspecialedition/mods/51084) to handle Bodyslide distributions and morphs.
 By default the keybind to open the AutoBody menu is `;`, but it can be changed in the AutoBody MCM menu.

-#### Q: I have a weapon stuck to my face in first person, what do I do?
-I'm stuck in an animation, what do I do?
-A: Use a tanning rack.

 #### Q: I can't level up, what do I do?
 A: You likely have SunHelm enabled, go sleep in a bed.